 - You’ll lose your item if you default.
 If you can’t afford to repay your loan, Borro Private Finance sells your item, returning any surplus your way.

 - It’s still a loan.
 Despite dealing in luxury goods, at the end of the day, Borro Private Finance is a lender.
 Consider other options before you agree to its terms to make sure you’re making the best decision for you.

 - You won’t get a loan amount for the full value of your item.
 If you can sell your luxury item yourself, you could stand to save money by receiving a good amount of cash and avoid taking out a loan altogether.

 - No online transactions.
 While Borro previously offered online account setup and preliminary evaluation, you’ll now need to call or visit to start the borrowing process.

 What does the Internet say about Borro Private Finance?

-Borro Private Finance is accredited by the Better Business Bureau since 2014 and has an A+ rating on BBB’s website.
+Borro Private Finance has been accredited by the Better Business Bureau (BBB) since 2014 and has an A+ rating on its website.
 Likewise, its rated “Excellent” on Trustpilot, but that’s based on just 16 reviews.